Sohrab Goth Town: Town Municipal Committee

+History

-Sohrab Goth is an illegal goth settlement on encroached land public land built in 1970s.
+Sohrab Goth is an illegal settlement on encroached public land and built in the 1970s.

 The 2019 Azadi March commenced from this city.

+In 2022, Karachi East District was divided into five towns namely Sohrab Goth Town, Safoora Town, Gulshan Town, Jinnah Town and Chanesar Town with 43 union councils and 172 wards respectively.

 Population

 Sohrab Goth Town has a total population of 428,000.

 Demography

-The population of Sohrab Goth is predominantly Sindhi.
-The ethnic groups in Sohrab Goth include Pakhtuns, Muhajir, Sindhis, Punjabis, Kashmiris, Seraikis, Balochs, Memons, etc.
+Sohrab Goth is the Pashtun-dominated area.
+Other ethnic-groups include Sindhi, Muhajirs, Punjabis, Kashmiris, Saraikis, Balochs, Memons, etc.